nwong524/cse110-Lab1/index.md

 Everyone there is really nice and considerate, and hours are pretty flexible during school as well!
 I have a lot of fun working with everybody.

 ### Personal Interests
 I love videogames!
 Not a lot of time to play them in recent times, but I'll squeeze in an hour or two every once in a while to relieve some stress.
-I quit League, but I play Valorant a ton nowadays.
+I quit League, but I play Valorant a ton with my girlfriend nowadays!
 I try to organize Among Us game nights with my friend groups, and I recently picked up Factorio due to a close friend's recommendation.
 It's a time ~~sink~~ void, but it's worth it.

 I've been trying to pick up a few instruments, and from a list that totally makes sense to be here, they are:
 - [x] Guitar